-ME/CFS (Chronic Fatigue Syndrome), COVID and Your Health
+ME/CFS (Chronic Fatigue Syndrome), Long Covid and Your Health

 Conventional medicine has historically overlooked patients with ME /CFS (Myalgic Encephalomyelitis / Chronic Fatigue Syndrome) and people have often spent years without a definite diagnosis.
 CDC data shows that more than 80% of patients are not diagnosed; for 75% of patients it takes more than a year to get a diagnosis, and 30% spent more than five years to get a diagnosis.
 Less than 40% of medical textbooks have information about ME/CFS and only 1/3 of medical schools include ME/CFS topic in the curriculum.1

-I have spent the last 8 years dedicated to helping patients with ME/CFS.
-While working with a new patient, my most important goal is to educate each patient about this illness, comorbid conditions, and start a thorough evaluation.
-I often describe the initial evaluation of a patient with ME/CFS with the expression “peeling the onion.”
 Such a complex condition as ME/CFS requires a personalized approach to eliminate other possible causes, diagnose all comorbidities, and develop a personalized treatment plan together with the patient and the patient’s family.
-All of us at Rezilir Health are happy to listen and help those with the ME/CFS.
+All of us at Rezilir Health are happy to listen and help those with ME/CFS.
 We are trained to implement pharmacological and non-pharmacological modalities to treat and control symptoms and improve each patient’s quality of life.

 The response to the patients’ complaints from healthcare providers often sounds like “there is nothing wrong with you.”
 This could be not be further from the truth.
 A renowned specialist in ME/CFS Dr. Nancy Klimas compared patients’ suffering as “…they experience a level of disability equal to that of patients with late-stage AIDS and patients undergoing chemotherapy”2.
 This has been a significant tragedy in conventional medicine because many patients have had significant disability, but the conventional system has not responded appropriately to their needs.
 Unfortunately, it has been historically overlooked by conventional medicine.